ealpizarp/python_oracle_API/README.md

 ## React web interface

-To run the react web interface it's required to have installed Node.js and bootstrap installed via npm.
+To run the react web interface it's required the installation of Node.js and bootstrap via npm.
 Once you have downloaded this programs you wull need not create a react app.

-The react app can be instaciated with the following commands:
+The react app can be instantiated with the following commands:

 `npx create-react-app my-app`